nuuuwan/news_lk3_data/README.md

 *2024-07-12 17:07:00* · [`adaderanalk`](https://www.adaderana.lk/news/100467/former-health-minister-keheliya-further-remanded) · `en`

 Former Health Minister Keheliya Rambukwella and six others, arrested over the alleged importation of substandard human immunoglobulin vials, have been further remanded until July 25.

+The order was issued after the defendants were produced before the Maligakanda Magistrate’s Court on Friday (12).

 ◼️